Once properly stated, a problem can be formulated as an objective function

 As in statistical mechanics, \(\beta\) represents inverse temperature:

-The objective is to further anneal the samples to the correct temperature of
+quantum computer samples.
+The objective is to further anneal the samples to the

 In the D‑Wave software, postprocessing refines the returned solutions to

-by a floating point number without units.
-When choosing a value for \(\beta\),
+represented by a floating point number without units.
+When choosing a value for

-be aware that lower values result in samples less constrained to the lowest energy
+\(\beta\), be aware that lower values result in samples less constrained to

-states.
-For more information on \(\beta\) and how it
+the lowest energy states.
+For more information on \(\beta\) and how it is

 Probabilistic Sampling: RBM